sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 Reference: Buttazzo, Giorgio C. "Rate monotonic vs. EDF: judgment day."
 Real-Time Systems 29.1 (2005): 5-26.

+### references for EDF

+Stankovic, John A., et al. "Fundamentals of EDF scheduling."
+Deadline Scheduling for Real-Time Systems.
+Springer, Boston, MA, 1998.
+27-65.

+Students at University of Colorado who are on the Colorado.edu domain or loggegd in via VPN should be able to download the PDF text.

+Papers on deadline driven scheduling that may also be interesting:

+Golatowski, Frank, et al. "Framework for validation, test and analysis  of real-time scheduling algorithms and scheduler implementations."
+Proceedings 13th IEEE International Workshop on Rapid System Prototyping.
+IEEE, 2002.

+Wilding, Matthew.
+"A machine-checked proof of the optimality of a real-time scheduling policy."
+International Conference on Computer Aided Verification.
+Springer, Berlin, Heidelberg, 1998.

+Baek, Hyeongboo, Hoon Sung Chwa, and Jinkyu Lee.
+"Beyond  Implicit-Deadline Optimality: A Multiprocessor Scheduling Framework for  Constrained-Deadline Tasks."
+2017 IEEE Real-Time Systems Symposium (RTSS).
+IEEE, 2017.

+Mok, Aloysius Ka-Lau.
+Fundamental design problems of distributed systems for the hard-real-time environment.
+Dissertation.
+Massachusetts Institute of Technology, 1983.

 ## LSF: Least Slack First or LST: Least Slack Time Scheduling or LLF: Least Laxity first